mpmckenna8/sdparks/README.md

 2 hours 8/25 Exploring meaningful sql queries for the parks data.
 Also setting up parks to be displayed in the sidebar and integrating the parks and campsites into the #searchbox
 .
-3 hours: Making the search work with new data, and integrating new features into sidebar.
+5 hours: Making the search work with new data, and integrating new features into sidebar.
+Figuring out what kind of clientside routing I'd be able to use

 3 hrs 8/30 Trying to integrate Cartodb map layers I created into this map.
 But only the legend ever shows up.
 The following link has the closest example to what should work but I'm not sure about how these layers are being sent.